ElektraInitiative/libelektra/src/bindings/erl_nif/elixir/README.md

 ## Installation

 To have access to the Elixir module you need to compile Elektra with `elixir` added to the CMake option `BINDINGS`.
+Note that the Elixir binding is marked as experimental and therefore also included if you specify `EXPERIMENTAL` in the `BINDINGS` CMake option.
 For instance, the configuration inside a build directory might be (assuming the build directory is itself in the root directory of Elektra)

 ```sh